joybio/multiPrime/README.md

 multiPrime: version 2.1.1
 The potential applications of multiPrime's primers include the detection of single or multiple genes, exons, antisense strands, RNA, or other specific DNA segments.

-# Citation
-If you used this script, please cited:

 [**MultiPrime: A Reliable and Efficient Tool for Targeted Next-Generation Sequencing**](https://doi.org/10.21203/rs.3.rs-2893323/v3)